david84tong/DynamsoftBarcodeReader/README.md

 ## Installation

 Dynamsoftbarcodereader is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile
+To install it, simply add the following line to your Podfile:

 ```ruby
  pod 'DynamsoftBarcodeReader'